Hjh233/starter-hugo-research-group/content/publication/palladium-catalyzed-intramolecular-oxidative-c−h-sulfuration-of-aryl-thiocarbamates/index.md

   - Hanmin Huang
 doi: 10.1002/adsc.201400306
 publication: Advances Synthesis & Catalysis
-abstract: A palladium-catalyzed intramolecular CH bond sulfuration reaction of aryl thiocarbamates has been developed.
+abstract: A palladium-catalyzed intramolecular C-H bond sulfuration reaction of aryl thiocarbamates has been developed.
 This strategy provides a new route to benzo[d][1,3]oxathiol-2-ones with tolerance of a wide range of substituents.
   Mechanistic studies suggested that the CH activation–sulfuration to afford